 LARRY KRAMER: That’s what they tell us, yes.

-LARRY KRAMER: Yeah.
-They’re not going to live thirty-five years.
+LARRY KRAMER: Yeah, they’re not going to live 35 years.
 It is evil, what is happening, that there are treatments that can save these people that are not going to these people, because of the greed — in huge capital letters, underlined — of the pharmaceutical companies.
 It’s just evil.
 There are treatments that can be made for a pittance that can be given to these people to save their lives.
 And that they’re not, as I say, is evil.

 The same in this country, there are a lot of people that aren’t getting medicines in this country.
 And, of course, in this country, the drugs cost a fortune.
 A fortune.
 You know, because of programs like the Ryan White CARE Act, some people are getting them reasonably priced.
 But most people aren’t.
 I cannot tell you how evil I believe the greed of drug companies is, across the boards.
 And don’t give me this nonsense about it finances new research.
 Please.